star-ailab/star-ailab.github.io/_pages/research.md

 # Research Projects

 Our current projects focus on two major thrusts: (1) Security and Privacy of AI and (2) AI for Security (specifically AI-enabled cybersecurity).
 Our overarching goal is to make cyberspace a safer place.
-Here is a summary of each thrust:
+Here we provide a summary of each thrust along with some examples of our work:

 ### Security and Privacy of AI